Jyoti-Sharma-DS/credit-union-dashboard/README.md

 An interactive dashboard designed to evaluate agent productivity, task efficiency, and performance patterns within a credit union's employment verification call center.

+## 🧩 Problem Statement

+The credit union’s call center is responsible for completing employment verification requests, where each order consists of multiple task types.
+Agents often interact with the same order multiple times due to task complexity, resulting in varying handle times and outcomes.

 ---

-## 📌 Project Overview
+## 🎯 Project Goals & Objectives

-A credit union call center manages **employment verification requests**, each involving multiple task types.
-Agents may interact with the same order multiple times based on complexity and need.
-These interactions vary by type, handle time, and outcome.

-This project analyzes **task-level operational data over 85 days** to uncover performance trends, inefficiencies, and optimization opportunities.

-### 🎯 Objectives:
+The primary objective of this project is to uncover agent-level performance patterns and operational insights using task-level data from an 85-day period.

+### Specifically, this project aims to:

-- Understand workload distribution across agents
+- 📊 **Analyze workload distribution** to understand how tasks are allocated across agents
-- Identify performance gaps and process inefficiencies
-- Evaluate success rates and handle times
-- Detect agent specialization patterns

-The final deliverable is a fully interactive dashboard that visualizes these insights, enabling smarter workforce planning and performance management.
+- ⏱️ **Measure effectiveness** using KPIs like average handle time and task success rate
+- 🧠 **Uncover specialization patterns** by examining agent-wise task type trends
+- 📈 **Deliver interactive insights** through a Streamlit dashboard to support smarter workforce and process decisions

 ---